Indie publishers make up 36% of the e-book market *authorearnings.com October 2016

 I listen to podcasts whenever I’m driving, walking brain isn’t thinking intensively.
 Listening to writing podcasts is a good way to keep up to date with news and techniques that are relevant to writers.
 I listen to the ProBlogger Podcast, The Creative Penn Podcast, The Sell More Books Show, The Book Marketing Show, and The Career Author podcast.
 Search for them on your smartphone’s podcast app or Google.

 Read.
 A lot.

 You can’t be a good writer if you don’t read.
 What would you think about a chef who doesn’t eat at restaurants?
 Or a movie producer who doesn’t watch movies?
 Or a personal trainer who doesn’t work out?
 Don’t be a hypocritical writer, which leads me to the next point…

 Only write what you would want to read yourself.

 If you don’t read romance novels, don’t try to write romance novels.
 If you enjoy reading biographies of sports players, then write biographies of sports players.
-If you wish there were a book about how to travel Europe for a month for less than a thousand dollars, find out how to do it and write about it.
+If you wish there was a book about how to travel Europe for a month for less than a thousand dollars, find out how to do it and write about it.
 There are over seven billion people on the planet, and you’re not as unique as you think you are.
 If you want to read a book about an obscure topic, there are probably at least a million other people out there who also want to read that book.
 And because you are interested in the topic, you would have a lot of fun writing the book.